 Application Procedure and Checklist:

-- An online application form completed by either the nominating college or the candidate.
+- An online application form completed by the nominating college.

 The candidate should explain their qualifications for consideration as a recipient of the Hayward Award for "Excellence in Education."
 Applications will be redacted for any reference to the nominee and the nominee’s college and community prior to the selection committee's review.